Print

 Description

-Weeknight Salmon en Papillote – A foolproof way to cook amazing salmon any night of the week!
+Our delicious Salmon en Papillote is a foolproof way to cook the most amazing salmon, any night of the week!

 Ingredients